 Not all occupations in the region have published wages.
-This may be the case for confidentiality reasons (only one or two firms employ an occupation), if only a few employees work in the occupation (too few in the sample), if the occupation is primarily self-employed (such as farmers), if the wage is more than $208,000 per year, or if the wages reported in the sample for northwest Oregon are substantially different than those for other regions (an indication of poor data quality).
+This may be the case for confidentiality reasons (only one or two firms employ an occupation), if only a few employees work in the occupation (too few in the sample), if the occupation is primarily self-employed (such as farmers), for some occupations if the wage is more than $208,000 per year, or if the wages reported in the sample for Northwest Oregon are substantially different than those for other regions (an indication of poor data quality).

 It may also be the case that wages for very specific occupations are not reported.
 For example, the wages for registered nurses are reported but the wage survey doesn’t distinguish between operating room nurses and cardiac care nurses.

 Not only are occupational wages sometimes lower in Northwest Oregon, but the region has many jobs in low-wage occupations.
 As noted, the most common occupation is miscellaneous education, training, and library workers, which is composed primarily of student workers at Oregon State University.
 Unfortunately, the wage survey does not include most student workers so the published wage of $49,565 applies to only the minority of this occupation who aren’t students, and this wage is almost certainly higher than what students are paid.
 Retail salespersons, cashiers, waiters and waitresses, maids and housekeeping cleaners, and cooks are other common occupations.
 The wages for these and a few other more common occupations are given in the table.